Ay, Dios Mio!: Background

-Hours prior to its release Karol G announced the release of "Ay, Díos Mío" via her social media platforms with an accompanying music video scheduled for release that same day.
+Karol G announced the release of "Ay, Díos Mío" hours prior to its release, announcing it through her social media accounts.
 The song was released on July 9, 2020.

+Composition

-On an interview with Billboard Giraldo revealed how the song was inspired by her then partner Anuel AA: "In this song I’ll tell the story of how I met Ema.
-The song starts from the moment Ema first wrote me a DM on Instagram […] until the day we met and went out.
-And when we went out, in the middle of dancing, and whether I’d go home with him or not."
+On an interview with Billboard, Giraldo revealed how the song was inspired by her then partner, Anuel AA:

 Critical reception

 Billboard stated "It’s her own, very personal, and feminine, take on reggaeton; a Karol G stamp that makes her stand out in the genre."

 Commercial performance

 "Ay, Dios Mío!" debuted and peaked at number 94 on the US Billboard Hot 100 chart dated October 10, 2020.